Heeuul/Todd/README.md

 A short 2D pixelated web puzzle-platformer made with Phaser2D and Javascript.

-Manouvre Todd to reach the green gate at top-left side of the screen.
+Manoeuvre Todd to reach the green gate at top-left side of the screen.

 ## How to Run